Brandenburg Gate: 19th and early 20th centuries

+Nazi Germany and World War II

 When the Nazis ascended to power, they used the gate as a party symbol.
+As part of Berlin's transformation into the so-called "world capital Germania", the gate was located on the east–west axis.
+A seven-kilometer-long section between the Brandenburg Gate and Adolf-Hitler-Platz (today Theodor-Heuss-Platz) was extended and put into operation in 1939.
+During the further expansion of the east–west axis, which never materialised, one of the plans was to move the side porticos away from the Brandenburg Gate.
+Traffic would then have been routed not only through, but also around the gate.

 The gate survived World War II and was one of the damaged structures still standing in the Pariser Platz ruins in 1945 (another being the Academy of Fine Arts).
 The gate was badly damaged with holes in the columns from bullets and nearby explosions.
 One horse's head from the original quadriga survived, and is today kept in the collection of the Märkisches Museum.
 Efforts to disguise the government district of Berlin and confuse Allied bombers had included the construction of a replica Brandenburg Gate located away from the city centre.